anuragchandr/byteverse25/README.md

 - Receive intelligent suggestions for balanced meal planning
 - Prepare or order optimized, health-conscious meals

-NutriLink is not just a nutrition calculator — it is a thoughtful step toward building a healthier, stronger, and more informed India.
+NutriSetu is not just a nutrition calculator — it is a thoughtful step toward building a healthier, stronger, and more informed India.

 ---

 ## Our Philosophy

-NutriLink is built on three fundamental principles:
+NutriSetu is built on three fundamental principles:

 - **Simplicity**
   Nutritional data should be easy to understand, even for those without a scientific background.